 The parents’ height plays a significant role in how tall the child will be — the genes determine around 80% of the child’s adult height (1).
 That is why children grow up to a height that is more or less the same as the parents’ height.

 Note that a single gene doesn’t determine the height; more than 700 gene variants can influence how tall your child will be.
 An interplay of the genes influences the child’s height, as genes interact with one another in several ways, and could result in exceptions.
 It means that parents who are short may have a child who is tall, and tall parents may have a child with a shorter stature.

 2. Health and nutrition

 A child’s overall health plus the nourishment they receive will also influence their height.
 Malnourished children may develop a short stature as an adult.
 Children who do not get enough nutrition to support healthy growth are at risk of having short stature, in spite of their parents being tall.

-Physical activity of the child may also have an influence on their height as an adult.
-However, experts state that regular exercise in childhood does not guarantee a better height as an adult.
+Physical activity of the child may also have an influence on their height as an adult promoting a healthy lifestyle.
+Exercising promotes growth; however, experts state that regular exercise in childhood does not guarantee a better height as an adult.

 3. Diseases and congenital problems